Japan Entry Requirements

 - You must provide your own airfare to arrive in Japan.

-- We reserve the right to cancel the workshop in the event that we do not reach our minimum number of participants (4 participants) by March 23, 2021 (for the Summer 2021 session).
+- We reserve the right to cancel the workshop in the event that we do not reach our minimum number of participants (4 participants).

 Payment & Cancellation Policy

 Payment must be made in full at the time of booking.
 However, bookings are fully refundable until 30 days prior to the departure date, which make full refund cut-off date October 20, 2022.
 All other cancellations will be refunded as follows:

 - Between 60 and 30 days before departure: 80% refund